+In many cases, this was the islanders' first exposure to 20th century goods and technology.
+After the war, when the cargo shipments stopped, some of the islanders built imitation air-strips.
 Why I'm feeling so crabby about cancer conspiracy theories | Cath Ennis | Science.
 Don't read the comments.

 Don't read the comments.
 Oh shit, I read the comments.
 Guest post by Tara Haelle: If a 12-year-old's "breakthrough" sounds too good to be true... | KSJ Tracker | Knight Science Journalism at MIT.
 [Editor's note: Tara Haelle is a freelance science writer whose specialties include medicine, vaccines and public health.

 Her work has appeared in Scientific American and Slate.
 She blogs at Red Wine & Apple Sauce and is working on a book about science-based parenting with Emily Willingham.]
 Anti-vaxx insanity: New study highlights the dangers of science denialism.
 We are breaking a new record in the U.S., and it is not one we want to break: According to the Centers for Disease Control and Prevention, measles cases are at a 20-year high.

 As of May 23, more than 288 cases have been reported this year.
 To put that in perspective, only 37 cases were reported in all of 2004.
 In 2002, measles had been declared eliminated in the Americas.
 The CDC reports that most Americans have either contracted measles in the past, and are now immune, or have received the measles-mumps-rubella vaccine, among the most effective vaccinations available.